thomasvilches/USomicron/README.md

 # COVID-19 Agent Based Model
-Impact of accelerating booster vaccination amidst Omicron surge in the United States

 ## Model details:
 A stochastic, age-stratified agent-based computational model for the transmission dynamics of COVID-19.
 The computational model simulates autonomous agents (representing individuals in a human population) and their interactions within a constrained virtual environment.
 Agents follow the natural history of disease, including epidemiological stages of susceptible, infected and incubating, asymptomatic, presymptomatic, and symptomatic with either mild, severe, or critical illness, recovered, and dead.